-- In 2013, the Company entered into a license agreement with Novartis.
-Upon commercialization of any product covered by the licenses, the Company will be obligated to pay a royalty of 5% of net sales. - In 2014, the Company entered into a non-exclusive license, development and commercialization agreement with a biotechnology company.
-The annual license fee payable by the Company is U.S.\$30 K. Upon completion of development milestones, the Company has to pay specified non-refundable fees of up to U.S.\$5,900 K. As of December 31, 2018, the residual commitments amount to U.S.\$5,750 K. Upon commercialization of any product covered by the license patents, the Company will be obligated to pay a percentage of net sales as a royalty.
-The royalty rate varies depending on the amount of net sales. - In 2014, the Company entered into a research collaboration agreement with a biomedical research institute.
-This agreement ended on May 31, 2018. - In 2016, the Company entered into a license agreement with a US academic research institute.
+In 2014, the Company entered into a non-exclusive license, development and commercialization agreement with a biotechnology company.
+The annual license fee payable by the Company is U.S.\$30 K. Upon completion of development milestones, the Company has to pay specified non-refundable fees of up to U.S.\$5,900 K. As of December 31, 2019, the residual commitments amount to U.S.\$5,500 K. Upon commercialization of any product covered by the license patents, the Company will be obligated to pay a percentage of net sales as a royalty.
+The royalty rate varies depending on the amount of net sales.

+In 2016, the Company entered into a license agreement with a U.S. academic research institute.
 Under the terms of this license agreement, the Company agreed to pay a license issue fee of \$45 K, license maintenance fees up to \$100 K per year and variable payments up to \$7,300 K depending on the achievement of milestone events.
-As of December 31, 2018, the residual commitments amount to \$7,100 K. The Company will also pay running mid-single-digit royalties on future net sales.
+As of December 31, 2019, the residual commitments amount to \$6,700 K. The Company will also pay running mid-single-digit royalties on future net sales.